 The hardware concept of corporality can have grave consequences for humans’ relation to themselves and the world, some of which will be investigated in the next section.
 The conceptual disregard for corporality, however, does not entail that corporality in fact becomes ineffective.
 From a phenomenological point of view, it is clear that the corporal subject is a constitutive condition of experience and understanding.
 We live in the life-world as corporal beings, and one’s own living body always participates in sense perception.
 As human beings, we are also physical bodies, but the corporal being is necessarily more than a mere body.
 The corporal being actively participates in all perception, and is at the same time immediately aware of its activity; it forms the “kinesthetic” unity by which one perceives.
 Since Husserl held intuitive experience to be corporal experience, he would agree that, like logical concepts, information can only be understood by a “living, embodied, and subjective mind.”

-Although a virtual body may change the experience of the corporal being that identifies with it, since the virtual body is made of information saved into a digital memory, it does not have experience itself.
+Kurzweil’s “virtual body” is made of information saved into a digital memory.
+It is not a living being, and it does not by itself have experience.
+At most, it could be used to produce the simulation of a body, such as an avatar, which, if projected into a perceptible form, may change the experience of the corporal being that identifies with it.
 The apparent possibility of disembodiment remains a fantasy that works well in science fiction, but not in serious science.
 The real change of corporality as a constitutive condition for experience in the digital age is not found in grand disembodiment fantasies, but in more serious developments.

 One way in which the digital age contributes to a loss of the body and corporality is so obvious that it is easily overlooked.
 Like other technology, digital technology aims at making life easier by dealing with tasks that would otherwise require more laborious effort, and thereby renders superfluous corporal skills and activities that would otherwise have been required for those tasks.
 Newly required corporal skills such as typing, clicking, and tapping require some corporal activity and skill, but in sum tend to involve less corporal activity and skill than the activities and skills they replace.
 The use of digital technology itself is becoming more effortless and in the future, new brain-computer interfaces may enable us to give orders just by thinking.
 In fact, the need to give explicit orders is itself diminished by predictive technology and autonomous systems.
 It seems as if the body and corporality would become superfluous.

-2. The Merging of Digital Technology and the Human Body
+2. The Intertwinement of Digital Technology and the Human Body

 Traditionally, input had to be put in terms close to the mechanics of the machine; levers had to be pulled, buttons pushed, punch cards inserted, machine language programmed, command lines typed.
 Then “user-friendly” computing increasingly hid away the workings of the technological devices, yet it still mostly operates on explicit orders.
 Technology is coming ever closer to the user, and metaphorically or literally wraps the user, as a data glove does.
-The human is no longer a user, but is now a wearer of technology, and may even become a Cyborg: a hybrid of technology and human being.
+The human is no longer a user, but is now a wearer of technology, and may even become a cyborg: a hybrid of technology and human being.
 Here, the embodied being literally incorporates technology into its physical body.
-Such incorporation, however, is only the more palpable aspect of the merging of digital technology with the human body.
-It contributes to the inverse and possibly more consequential merging of digital technology and the human body: the incorporation of the human into the digital world.
+Such incorporation, however, is only the more palpable aspect of the intertwinement of digital technology with the human body.
+It contributes to the inverse and possibly more consequential intertwinement of digital technology and the human body: the incorporation of the human into a system of information.

 Already today, the amount of explicit input and output is dwarfed by the amount of unconscious activity that is recorded and processed by increasingly autonomous systems.
 To activate these, it is often enough to check (or not to uncheck) a box—with or without knowing the impact of this—and vast amounts of data are thus collected and processed: data the user may never have been aware of.
 Only a couple of clicks on a “like” button can reveal a lot about somebody with a statistically high degree of confidence.
 Considering the variety and vast amount of data that can be combined in a profile of the same individual makes clear that data can indeed be very valuable—e.g. for political and economic purposes.

-The developments just described reach their extremes in the digital age.
+The developments just described are escalated by the progress of digitalization.
 Humans “report themselves” through the data they provide: data which, with increasing precision, allows its collectors to model, calculate, predict, and control future human actions.
 The vast amount of data provided by measurements of the human body means that the human body, which was rather neglected in the early years of digital computers, has become important again.
 The concept of “body” that is operative here, however, merely corresponds to what can be digitally measured and processed.
-Since we cannot directly measure feelings or thoughts, but only their bodily manifestations, the merging of technology in this first sense is not corporal.
+Since we cannot directly measure feelings or thoughts, but only their bodily manifestations, the intertwinement of technology in this first sense is not corporal.
 Hence, it is not the embodied being in the full corporal sense that is recovered, but only the body.
 The appearance that, even when the body becomes a focus of digital technology, this is only the physical body, may further support the idea that the digital age renders corporality superfluous.
-But that would be to overlook the fact that digital technology, besides merging with the body, is also beginning to merge with the corporal being.
+But that would be to overlook the fact that digital technology, besides intertwinement with the body, is also beginning to intertwine with the corporal being.

-4. The Merging of Digital Technology and Corporality
+3. The Intertwinement of Digital Technology and Corporality

-The novel type of reality created in XR leads to multiple interesting phenomena.
+The novel role of the corporal being in novel digital technologies leads to multiple interesting phenomena.
 For instance, XR can be finely adjusted to cater to the interests of the individual subject.
 Yet much in XR is potentially observable by others in all its details, and can be efficiently processed by digital means.
 As pointed out above (section 2), already at the bodily level there is a huge amount of data that can easily be used to infer someone’s desires, wishes, preferences, beliefs, thinking, and behavior.
 Such inferences can become much more accurate when digital technology intimately intertwines with corporal experience as described in section 3.
 Inferring from data to the corporal being’s experience may seem foolproof when that experience was produced from data in the first place.
 In spite of the categorical difference between the two, transformations between data and corporal experience increasingly appear seamless.

 This essay has shown that taking on the difficult challenge of disentangling the very developments that led to the reduction of the human can also reveal how corporal experience and computation work together.
 This is necessary for fathoming how digital technology, instead of reducing humans, can support the progress of humankind in a full sense.
 When we look at digital technology, we need not be like the “Angelus Novus,” who in Walter Benjamin’s interpretation can only retrospectively assess the multiple consequences of progress piling up in history.
 As I said at the beginning, technological devices are not only causes of wide-ranging changes, but also the result of a more profound development.
 This essay has attempted a first step toward understanding this development underlying the digital age with respect to corporality and experience.
 Many aspects of this and related issues are still in need of investigation.
 Indeed, I hope that this essay will inspire such investigations.